Snapchat/djinni/README.md

 ### Disable C++ exception translation in ObjC

-You can use `--objcpp-disable-exception true` to disable the translation of C++ exceptions to ObjC.
+You can use `--objcpp-disable-exception-translation true` to disable the translation of C++ exceptions to ObjC.
 This means ObjC code will see C++ exceptions directly.

 This is sometimes preferrable compared to the default behaviour which converts C++ exceptions to ObjC NSException, because the original exception stack is